ryabyy/goit_advancedjs_finproj_g4/README.md

 # YourEnergy website

 This website is produced as an educational team assignment.
 It showcases the skills of implementing a website design taken from Figma into a structured Vite project.
-The scope of the project does not cover any backend implementation, but does include a number of interacting behaviors, like interaction with a given API and inegration of localStorage.
+The scope of the project does not cover any backend implementation, but does include a number of interacting behaviors, like communication with a given API and integration of localStorage.

 ### Important links of the project: